 Pittsburgh Zoo & Aquarium - The summer Zoo Teen Program is for teens ages 14-17, who are interested in animals and conservation.
 It is designed to give teens a glimpse into what it is like to work in a zoo setting, as well as teach them the importance of sharing conservation messages.
 Zoo Teens volunteer once a week, from 9:30am-4:00 pm for a span of six weeks.
-Requirements: Must be 14-17 years of age (having turned 14 by June 1 of current year); Must commit to one day a week for at least 5 weeks of the 6-week program period; Must provide proof of COVID vaccination.
+Requirements: Must be 14-17 years of age (having turned 14 by June 1 of current year); Must commit to one day a week for at least 5 weeks of the 6-week program period.
 Zoo Teen Activities include: Handling and care of Ambassador Animals; Exhibit Guiding; Guest education opportunities such as Touch Tables and informal animal presentations; Assisting with Animal Adventures Zoo Camp; Educational opportunities such as classes, special tours, and keeper talks.
 Application period opens in December of every year.
-All prospective Zoo Teens will be interviewed in person in March.
+All prospective Zoo Teens will be interviewed in person prior to acceptance into the program.

 - The Woodlands is an organization located in the North HIlls that serves to enrich the lives of children and adults with chronic disability.
 The barrier free environment encourages individuals to explore and take part in their camps, retreats, clubs and events.
 To find out how you can volunteer, visit their website: https://mywoodlands.org/

 - TRY is an organization that is located in Wexford, PA.
 The organization provides year round activities for individuals with special needs and is always looking for volunteers.
 Visit their website to find out more information: https://www.tryspecialneeds.org/index.php